Gardens of Dumfries and Galloway (RHS Package)

 We continue to the Garden of Cosmic Speculation at Holywood, near Dumfries.
 The head gardener will give an introduction to this fascinating space, which encompasses 40 areas of gardens, landforms and architecture.
 Created by Charles Jencks and inspired by science and mathematics, themes such as fractals and black holes inform the sculpture and landscaping.
 Natural features, artificial symmetry and curves combine elegantly to form a truly unique garden with undulating landforms and terraces; lakes and woodland walks with James Stirling’s “Nonsense Building”; a new greenhouse in the geometric Kitchen Garden of the Six Senses; the Universe Cascade and Rail Garden of the Scottish Worthies.

-After our visit, we will travel to our accommodation at the 4* Woodland House Hotel, where dinner is served this evening.
+After our visit, we will travel to our accommodation at the Holiday Inn Dumfries, where dinner is served this evening.

 Today after breakfast we visit Glenwhan Garden, spread out over a windy hilltop with marvellous views of Luce Bay and the Mull of Galloway.
 Since 1979 the Knotts have made a very large, interesting and individual garden that is filled with good plants.
 At its heart is an extensive pool, divided by a grassy causeway and fed by a tumbling stream.
 The slopes above are lavishly planted with trees and shrubs – almost any gardener will find something unfamiliar here.
-After our guided tour, we enjoy lunch at Glenwhan before moving on to our next destination: the world-famous Logan Botanic Garden at Port Logan.
+After our visit to Glenwhan, we move on to our next destination: the world-famous Logan Botanic Garden at Port Logan.

 Port Logan lies in the Mull of Galloway, which juts out into the sea in the extreme south-west of Scotland.
 The garden was started by the McDougall family who lived here for 800 years, and since 1969 it has been in the care of the Royal Botanic Garden at Edinburgh.
-Logan Botanic Garden is beautifully laid out, particularly in the walled garden with its fine terraces and well planned borders under an avenue of cabbage palms, and we are able to admire this on our guided tour.
+Logan Botanic Garden is beautifully laid out, particularly in the walled garden with its fine terraces and well planned borders under an avenue of cabbage palms.
 The climate here is exceptionally mild and several different habitats provide conditions for a huge range of plants.

 Next door are the gardens of Logan House, which were originally part of Logan Botanic Garden.
 This Victorian woodland garden features champion trees, sweeping lawns and ancient shrubberies, meandering pathways and a majestic monkey puzzle avenue.
 It also features seven United Kingdom and fourteen Scottish champion trees.
 Opened to the public in 2002 Logan House has benefited from a programme of replanting and renovation and the results have been very successful.